flatironinstitute/mountainlab/README.md

 Scientific data analysis, sharing, and visualization

-**Announcement** We had planned on releasing a new version of MountainLab and MountainSort on April 13th, but it is not quite ready.
-Aiming for April 27th instead.
+**Announcement** We are moving to a new implementation.
+Please visit https://github.com/flatironinstitute/mountainlab-js.

-For installation and usage information, visit https://mountainsort.readthedocs.org
+For the old installation and usage information, visit https://mountainsort.readthedocs.org